hdznrrd/k23v.de/products.md

 We followed this up in 2017 with some minor tweaks to the recipe that resulted in **LAVA17**, improving on the sauce's texture.

-Encouraged by excellent feedback on the 2017 vintage we've decided to move forward with 2018's edition based on a similar recipe but augmenting the strong Habanero base with a selection of Scotch Bonnet peppers.
+Encouraged by excellent feedback on the 2017 vintage we've decided to move forward with 2018's edition based on a similar recipe but besides the classic Habanero flavor we've added Scotch Bonnet and Jalapeño to the lineup.

-2018 will be the first year we're going to [offer options on the **LAVA18** production batch for purchase](/options).
+What did not change is the very involved process that requires daily agitation of the fermenting chilis to ensure a high quality product and the individual handling of every single bottle from beginning of production to the moment we hand it over to you.

 # SAMBAL - OH, LECK!